 NWABA asks every athlete to provide two emergency contacts.
 At minimum one of these emergency contacts should be local to the area to support potential post-care in case of a medical emergency that requires transport to a local hospital or urgent care.
-In the event of a medical emergency where transfer to a medical facility occurs, NWABA will contact both emergency contacts to support the athlete in this process.
 If you have any changes to your emergency contacts email our team to keep us informed or update your profile information in RegPack.